Rufus602/OpenLaw/README.md

 You can use any model that understands russian language.
 Also, max_new_tokens and max_length must reduced to model requirements

-This is initial step of project, further development:
+This is initial step of project, and more steps will be done:
-### TO DO:
 - [x] RAG + LLM development
 - [ ] Launching in telegram
+- [ ] Kazakh language maintenance
+- [ ] ......